kzyskgch/CyGnusPlotter/README.md

 # CyGnusPlotter

-&emsp; Although installing CyGnusPlotter is not difficult, you might have to do a few manipulation because for CyGnusPlotter depends on Python.
+&emsp; Installing CyGnusPlotter is not difficult, however, you might have to do a few manipulation because CyGnusPlotter depends on Python.
 &emsp; The way to install and uses are described here.

 ## Install Python 3

-&emsp; You should install Python 3 if this is the first time using Python 3 on a machine you want to install CyGnusPlotter, except rare cases.
+&emsp; If this is the first time using Python 3 on a machine you want to install CyGnusPlotter, you should install the Python 3 except rare cases.

 &emsp; [Download Python 3.x](https://www.python.org/)
 &emsp; [A Beginner's Python Tutorial/Installing Python](https://en.wikibooks.org/wiki/A_Beginner%27s_Python_Tutorial/Installing_Python)

+&emsp; NOTE: CyGnusPlotter does **NOT** work in Python 2.
-&emsp; The author recommends checking "Add Python 3.x to PATH" for Windows users.
+&emsp; NOTE: For  Windows users, checking "Add Python 3.x to PATH" is recommended when installing.
 If not checking, a use of a command prompt below may not work.
-&emsp; NOTE: CyGnusPlotter does **NOT** work in Python 2.

 ## Install CyGnusPlotter
-&emsp; To install CyGnusPlotter, you should just download by clicking green top-right "Clone or download" button and unzip.
+&emsp; Download by clicking green top-right "Clone or download" button and unzip.
 &emsp; The name of the unzipped folder includes a branch name such as, "master", but you have not to mind it.

 ## Open CyGnusPlotter's Graphical user interface